-The first hour at work can be a game changer.
+The first hour at work can be a game-changer.
 If used wisely, it’s an opportunity to strategize for the day ahead before the chorus of emails and phone calls begins.
 If you start your day by tending to basic admin and jump on the task at the top of your inbox, you’re missing out on an opportunity to set the tone for the day ahead.
 Don’t have a first-hour game plan?
 Ahead, we’ve delved into the routines of nine fierce female leaders to see how they tackle the start of each day.
-From actresses and business owners to CEOs and trailblazers, these women know a thing of two about mastering a chaotic schedule.
+From actresses and business owners to CEOs and trailblazers, these women know a thing or two about mastering a chaotic schedule.

 Set the alarm—your new routine starts tomorrow.